Third plenary session of the 11th Central Committee of the Chinese Communist Party

-The meeting took place at the Jingxi Hotel in western Beijing.

 Background and preparation

-During the 1970s, reformist had encouraged gradual changes in various forms, such as technological improvements in factories and adjustments to China's education model.
+During the 1970s, reformists had encouraged gradual changes in various forms, such as technological improvements in factories and adjustments to China's education model.

-Before the plenum, demands for a repudiation of the Cultural Revolution increased, especially by those who were persecuted during Mao Zedong's last year.
+Before the plenum, demands for a repudiation of the Cultural Revolution increased, especially by those who were persecuted during Mao Zedong's last years.
 In October 1976, the radical Gang of Four led by Mao's widow Jiang Qing was arrested, and Deng Xiaoping himself—Mao's chief rival from 1975 to 1976—was officially rehabilitated in 1977.

 Although Hua Guofeng, who succeeded as Chairman of the Chinese Communist Party and "the great helmsman," in 1976, tried to carry on the Maoist rhetoric and to gain an authority like that of Mao's, he also allowed the rehabilitation of many of Deng's allies, who, calling for economic reform, then revolted against him.
-During the 1978 working conference held in November, preparing for the plenum, Chen Yun raised the "six issues"—Bo Yibo, Tao Zhu, Wang Heshou and Peng Dehuai; the 1976 Tiananmen Incident; and Kang Sheng’s errors—to undermine the leftists.
+During the 1978 working conference held in November, preparing for the plenum, Chen Yun raised the "six issues" Bo Yibo, Tao Zhu, Wang Heshou and Peng Dehuai; the 1976 Tiananmen Incident; and Kang Sheng's errors, to undermine the Maoists.
 At the same conference, Deng said it was necessary to go over ideological barriers.